vmware-archive/file-downloader-resource/README.md

 ### `s3` provider

-The `s3` provider works by downloading file from s3
+The `s3` provider works by downloading files from s3

 * `bucket`: *Required.* The name of the bucket.